NillionNetwork/client-ts/README.md

 - Only browser environments are supported.
 - All packages are ES modules.
-- Run a local development cluster with [nilup](https://docs.nillion.com/nilup) + use
+- Run a local development cluster with [nilup](https://docs.nillion.com/nilup).
 - HTTP headers are needed in order for the browser to load the wasm bundle:
    - `Cross-Origin-Embedder-Policy: require-corp`
    - `Cross-Origin-Opener-Policy: same-origin`